 I recently visited Bend, Oregon for the first time!
 Here is what I got up to.

 After grabbing a quick bite to eat, I packed up my stuff and prepared to head on out!
-I picked up Riley from his work and the two of us set out for Bend.
-We had a three-hour drive ahead of us and clear skies.
+I had a three-hour drive ahead of me and clear skies.

-Along the way we also saw some snow-covered mountains!
+Along the way I also saw some snow-covered mountains!
 I love that you get so much seasonal variety in Oregon.
 Definitely not the norm in sunny Los Angeles.

 Keep your eyes peeled while walking around for yarn bombs!
-We saw this on a couple different statues around Bend!
+I saw this on a couple different statues around Bend!

 The server was very knowledgable though!

-After some more walking around and window shopping, Riley and I stopped at The Dogwood Cocktail Cabin, which ended up becoming one of our favorite spots.
+After some more walking around and window shopping, I stopped at The Dogwood Cocktail Cabin, which ended up becoming one of my favorite spots.

-I ordered a great vanilla bean drink and Riley got the Romeo and Julieta, which was made with nicotine-infused rum.
-Although neither of us smoke, it was such a unique drink that we had to try it.
+I tried a great vanilla bean drink and the Romeo and Julieta, which was made with nicotine-infused rum.
+Although I don’t smoke, it was such a unique drink that I had to try it.
 It was delicious.
 If you like craft cocktails, come here!

-We decided to get a little thematic with our night and have a late Spanish dinner around 9PM.
-We went to Barrio.
+I decided to get a little thematic with our night and have a late Spanish dinner around 9PM.
+I went to Barrio.

-Neither of us were big fans of the drinks, but the paella was good!
+Not a big fan of the drinks, but the paella was good!

 Everywhere you look in Bend there is plenty to see, including lots of cool art installations!

-Wanting to get a little more food in our systems, we went to Good Life Brewing.
-Riley and I shared the roasted garlic and bacon squared.
+Wanting to get a little more food in my systems, I went to Good Life Brewing.
+I got the roasted garlic and bacon squared.
 Both were delicious, but the bacon squared (jalapeños filled with beer cheese and topped with bacon) was amazing.

 It is a free walking tour and lasted 45 minutes.

 At the end of it, you get four samples each!
-Riley also took home some beer soap as a souvenir.
+I took home some beer soap as a souvenir.

-Ready for a real lunch, Riley and I went to Silver Moon Brewing.
+Ready for a real lunch, I went to Silver Moon Brewing.